nla-group/fABBA/paper/paper.md

 # Statement of Need
-Symbolic representations enhance time series processing by a large number of powerful techniques developed, e.g., by the natural language processing or bioinformatics communities~[@SAX03; @lin2007experiencing]. \textit{fABBA} is a Python module for computing such symbolic time series representations very efficiently, enabling their use for downstream tasks such as time series classification, forecasting, and anomaly detection.
+Symbolic representations enhance time series processing by a large number of powerful techniques developed, e.g., by the natural language processing or bioinformatics communities~[@SAX03; @lin2007experiencing]. *fABBA* is a Python module for computing such symbolic time series representations very efficiently, enabling their use for downstream tasks such as time series classification, forecasting, and anomaly detection.

 # Acknowledgement
 Stefan G\"{u}ttel acknowledges a Royal Society Industry Fellowship IF/R1/231032.